Isss11/Sinclair-YouTube-Downloader/README.md

 # YouTube-Video-Downloader
-This was a program that I created to learn a little about Tkinter and PyTube from Python.
+This was a program that I created to learn a little about Tkinter and PyTube.
+It is NOT intended for commercial purposes.